 sorting the file for faster processing, and creating another index file for the reference sequence.

-module similar to how you loaded the bwa
+Load the samtools module similar to how you loaded the bwa module

 GATK is a commonly-used toolkit with many tools packed into it.
 We will use it to validate our file (making sure it’s properly formatted) and for generating our final VCF output.